AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2025-01-17 UPDATE :

+I have uploaded a new version of JetsonSky : V52_08RC.

+- Some bugs removed.
+- added a new 3 frames noise removal filter (3FNR1 front & back).
+Previous 3FNR is now 3FNR2 (front & back).
+I will update de documentation later.

 **** 2025-01-01 UPDATE :

 I have uploaded a new version of JetsonSky : V52_05RC.
 The previous version V52_03RC is removed.